Pila, Laguna

-The town is known for some well-preserved houses dating back to the Spanish period as well as the old Saint Anthony of Padua Parish Church, the first Antonine church in the Philippines.
+The town is known for some well-preserved houses dating back to the Spanish period, as well as the old Saint Anthony of Padua Parish Church, the first Antonine church in the Philippines.

 History

 Early history

-Pila and adjacent towns along the shores of Laguna de Bay are considered by archaeologists as one of the oldest settlements in the Philippines.
-The community is one of three such concentrations of population known archaeologically to have been in place before A.D.
-1000.
-Archaeologists recovered in Pinagbayanan potteries and artifacts that indicate considerable settlement in the area during the Late Tang dynasty (900 A.D.).
-Archaeologists also ancient horse bones ending the debate on whether the Spaniards brought them or not.
-The scientists were able to uncover Philippines’ oldest crematorium in the same area.
-It is worthwhile to note that the oldest the 900 A.D.
-Laguna Copperplate Inscription, mentioned Pila (as Pailah) twice and its ruler Jayadewa.
+Pila and neighboring towns along the shores of Laguna de Bay are regarded by archaeologists as among the oldest settlements in the Philippines.
+The area forms part of a cluster of communities known to have existed prior to the year 1000.
+Excavations in Pinagbayanan have yielded pottery and artifacts indicating a well-established settlement during the late Tang dynasty (10th century).
+Archaeological findings in the area also include ancient horse remains, contributing to the discussion on whether horses were present in the Philippines prior to the Spanish arrival.
+In addition, what is considered the country’s oldest cremation site was discovered in the same locality.
+The Laguna Copperplate Inscription, dated 900 A.D., likewise references Pila, recorded as Pailah, and mentions its ruler, Jayadewa, further attesting to the area’s early historical significance.

 Pre-Hispanic Pila was one of the biggest barangay domains in Southern Luzon.
 Its leader was not only the local chief but also the regional datu.
-The bards of the shore towns of the Morong Peninsula across the lake from Pila sang of the exploits of Gat Salyan Maguinto, the “gold-rich” datu of Pila who extended his kingdom far and wide into their settlements.
+The bards of the shore towns of the Morong Peninsula, across the lake from Pila, sang of the exploits of Gat Salyan Maguinto, the "gold-rich" datu of Pila, who extended his kingdom far and wide into their settlements.
 In fact, the greater territory was also called Pila.
-Wary of concentrating power on a noble Indio, the conquistadors later dismantled his realm and to avoid confusion, they changed the name of the Pila dependencies to Pililla, which means “minor Pila.”
-The original territory had encompassed the present towns of Morong (from which the town of Pililla or Pilang Morong separated in 1583); Baras (separated from Morong in 1588); Tanay (separated from Pililla in 1606); Jala-jala whose old name was also Pila (separated from Pililla in 1786) and Talim Island, which until now, has a sitio Pila.
+Wary of concentrating power on a noble Indio, the conquistadors later dismantled his realm.
+To avoid confusion, they changed the name of the Pila dependencies to Pililla, which means "minor Pila."
+The original territory had encompassed the present towns of Morong (from which the town of Pililla or Pilang Morong separated in 1583), Baras (separated from Morong in 1588), Tanay (separated from Pililla in 1606), Jala-jala, whose old name was also Pila (separated from Pililla in 1786) and Talim Island, which, until now, has a sitio named Pila.
 The descendants of Gat Salyan were also regarded as the founders of the other towns of the present province of Rizal.